 NDDS’ Environmental Site Assessment teams are experts in identifying environmental conditions and contamination liabilities.
 Our in-house and nationwide professionals provide a growing need for identifying, protecting and keeping your project in compliance with federal, state, and local environmental regulations.
-Assessments are performed in accordance with ASTM 1527-13, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment.
+Assessments are performed in accordance with the most recent ASTM Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment.
 Our licensed assessors will give you peace of mind while easing your environmental concerns and keep your project on track.

 As a buyer, it is imperative to understand the property being acquired and its surroundings.
 It is also important to know that a Phase I is typically required by lenders.
 Not only is it necessary to make an informed decision about whether or not to proceed with the acquisition, but also to budget for the initial phase, examine the potential risk for operation and resale of the property, gain knowledge of issues that need to be addressed by the seller, and plan for expenses well into the future.